wert23239/Meta-MarIO/README.md

 # Release is Out
-If you go to the Releases you will be able to download the fully working code.
-Do this before cloning this repo and trying to get it to work.
+<b> If you go to the Releases you will be able to download the fully working code.
+Do this before cloning this repo and trying to get it to work. </b>

 ## Watch this video to get started with Virtual Evolution: